Austinstevesk/packet-analysis-in-python/README.md

 # packet-analysis-in-python

-You can get the quituple details for a
+You can get the quituple details for a packet

 To do: